oxguy3/flags/README.md

 I originally made this repository to allow me to easily embed flags in Google Sheets.
 You can read more about how to do that [here](https://github.com/oxguy3/flags/blob/gh-pages/GOOGLE_SHEETS.md).

 ## Is this freely usable?
 Yes!
-All these flags are public domain images from Wikimedia Commons, so you can do with them what you want.
+Most of these flags are public domain images from Wikimedia Commons, so you can do with them what you want.
+Flags that are not freely licensed are listed in the SPECIAL_LICENSES text file.
 Everything else in this directory that is not an image file is licensed under [the MIT license](http://oxguy3.mit-license.org/).

 ## I don't recognize Country X as an independent state; why does this repository include them?
 This repository is meant to be a useful developer resource, not an authority on which countries should and shouldn't be recognized.
 Any state that has an established unique ISO 3166 two-letter country code (more specifically, an ISO 3166-1 alpha-2 code) and a flag meets the criteria for inclusion in this repository, regardless of how widely recognized that state is.